argoproj/applicationset/docs/Generators.md

 ```
 (*The full example can be found [here](https://github.com/argoproj-labs/applicationset/tree/master/examples/git-generator-files-discovery).*)

 Any `config.json` files found under the `cluster-config` directory will be parameterized based on the `path` wildcard pattern specified.
-Within each file, JSON fields are flattened into key/value pairs, with this ApplicationSet example using the `cluster.address` as `cluster.name` parameters in the template.
+Within each file JSON fields are flattened into key/value pairs, with this ApplicationSet example using the `cluster.address` as `cluster.name` parameters in the template.

-**Note**: Support for parsing YAML files, in addition to JSON files, is planned.
-This work is [tracked here](https://github.com/argoproj-labs/applicationset/issues/106).
+**Note**: Only JSON file parsing is currently supported.
+The work to add support for YAML files is [tracked here](https://github.com/argoproj-labs/applicationset/issues/106).

 As with other generators, clusters *must* already be defined within Argo CD, in order to generate Applications for them.